- About us

 - Fire and rescue

-The Royal Berkshire Fire and Rescue Service is responsible for an area of around 125,914 hectares, from Slough and Langley in the east to Lambourn and Newbury in the west.
-It employs more than 600 uniformed and support staff, who serve a population of approximately 860,000 people.
+The Royal Berkshire Fire and Rescue Service (RBFRS) is responsible for an area of around 125,914 hectares, from Slough and Langley in the east to Lambourn and Newbury in the west.
+It employs more than 600 uniformed and support staff.

 The service has joined forces with Oxfordshire Fire & Rescue Service and Buckinghamshire & Milton Keynes Fire & Rescue Service to establish a shared emergency call handling centre.

 For over 160 years, His Majesty’s Inspectorate of Constabulary has independently assessed and reported on the efficiency and effectiveness of police forces and policing, in the public interest.

 In summer 2017, HMIC (now HMICFRS) took on inspections of England’s fire & rescue services, assessing and reporting on their efficiency, effectiveness and leadership.